memer-s/imageViewer/README.md

 # Image showcase

+Run the server with `node main.js` in the command line.

 A SUPER basic image viewer.
 Server serves the images that are supplied in the `/public/images` folder.

 To change the path, change the lines: